Floer theory and reduced cohomology on open manifolds: Floer solutions and the Gromov metric

-Given an $S^1$ parameterized family of almost complex structures $J_t$ on $M$, the gradient of $\mathcal{A}_{H}(\gamma)$ at $\gamma$ is the vector field
+Given an $\R/\Z$ parameterized family of almost complex structures $J_t$ on $M$, the gradient of $\mathcal{A}_{H}(\gamma)$ at $\gamma$ is the vector field

 along $\gamma$.
-Note that the gradient field is independent of the choice of base paths.
+Note that the gradient field is independent of the choice of base paths and is single valued.
 A gradient trajectory is a path in (a covering of) loop space whose tangent vector at each point is the negative gradient at that point.
 Explicitly a gradient trajectory is a map

 satisfying Floer's equation

 We refer to such solutions as \textbf{Floer trajectories}.
 A Floer trajectory is \textbf{nontrivial} if there is a point such that $\partial_tu\neq X_H$.